Euonymus americanus

 The first record of this plant in cultivation stretches as far back as 1697.
 The strawberry bush has many potential uses in the garden but is probably best suited for natural-themed, native gardens.
 (3)

 It can also be grown as an informal hedge or used in foundation and border plantings.
-This interesting native species has multi-season interest and also makes a fine specimen plant.
+These interesting native plants have multi-season interest and also make a fine specimen plants.

 Human Uses